bolser/minable/readme.md

 ##### Grid Output

-By default minable outputs grid classes such as '.min-u-1-2' however if you want a more semantic approach you can also extend these classes i.e.
+By default minable outputs grid classes such as `.min-u-1-2` however if you want a more semantic approach you can also extend these classes i.e.

     @extend %min-u-1-4;

-To reduce the size of your css make sure to disable '$min-class-output' in _settings.scss:
+To reduce the size of your css make sure to disable `$min-class-output` in _settings.scss:

     $min-class-output: false;